fzerocentral/fzerocentral/rules/snes.md

 - for the Nintendo Switch Online SNES App, this means showing the Save States Menu before picking the corresponding Save State

 \*FZC Bests/World Records submitted to FZC previous to the date of March 1st 2013 do not need to adhere by the requirements of 'full video proof.'

-## F-Zero Central Ladder Guidelines

-[Read here](/guidelines.php) - these are not enforceable rules, but guidelines for all players to follow.

-## Change log

-Changes from December 2024 onward can be viewed here: [https://github.com/fzerocentral/fzerocentral/commits/main/rules/snes.md](https://github.com/fzerocentral/fzerocentral/commits/main/rules/snes.md)

-### 23 Mar 2021

-Added "Flashcart" to the accepted methods officially.

-### 28 Aug 2020

-Improved wording on the 'public video proof' rule.